-This paper proposes decomposing macroeconomic fluctuations into three components based on their contributions to fluctuations of different frequencies.
-A first component explains business cycle fluctuations but has no long-run effect; a second component also influences business cycles but may have a long-run effect; a third component has only long-run effects.
-The decomposition has several desirable properties.
-The two business cycle components jointly explain 99% of business cycle fluctuations and deliver comovements consistent with a structural interpretation as demand and supply shocks, respectively.
-The presence of long-run, non-business cycle fluctuations biases full-information estimation of business cycle models, however, distorting conclusions about the sources of business cycles shocks resolves this issue and gives more plausible parameter estimates.
+This paper proposes decomposing macroeconomic fluctuations into three components based on their contributions at different frequencies.
+The first component explains business cycle fluctuations but has no long-run effect; the second has both; the third only long-run effects.
+The first two components jointly explain 99% of business cycle fluctuations and deliver comovements consistent with a structural interpretation as demand and supply shocks, respectively.
+The third component's presence biases full-information estimation of business cycle models, distorting conclusions about the sources of business cycles.
+Estimating a model to match only business cycle shocks resolves this issue and yields more plausible parameter estimates.